rduplain/nixd/README.md

 1. Put enclosed `nixd` directory in a project.
 Update version control excludes.
 2. Update project Makefile with the `boot` target below.
 Note literal tab.
-3. Add/symlink nixd configuration scripts to `nixd/etc/`.
+3. Add/symlink nixd package scripts to `nixd/bin/`.
 See `nixd/lib/`.
 4. Type `make boot`.
 Build make targets which use `boot` as dependency.
 5. Profit.